 6. One Big Disadvantage Is the Blurry Vision in the Periphery

-In the moment all progressive lenses have these blurriness inside of them.
+At the moment all progressive lenses have this blurriness inside of them.
 But that should just happen in the described situation.
 When the glasses are fitted well you will experience a very wide field of view in the distance.
 As you move down with your eyes you will always have blurry vision in the periphery.
 That is also totally fine if you read your mobile or tablet in most cases.
-For longer reading session single-vision reading glasses or PC glasses are the way to go.
+For longer reading sessions single-vision reading glasses or PC glasses are the way to go.

 7. Difficulties May Arise If You Have Issues in Your Neck / Unnatural Positions

 Of course, people with neck issues will also get presbyopia and will have a need for progressive lenses.
 But you should take this statement with caution.
 If you are severely limited in moving your neck up and down or in the rotation it might be a good idea to stay away from progressive glasses.
 In single vision lenses or with contact lenses you can compensate for the limited movement of your neck and head with eye movements.